 A prepayment discount of 3% is available if the entire school year's tuition is paid in full by September 10 of the school year.

 Janet Starling Villella

-We offer summer camps and classes all summer long that are geared to be fun and academic.
+We offer summer camps and classes for ages 3 to 8, all summer long that are geared to be fun and academic.
 Topics in our Discovery classes include foreign language, sports, science, cooking, art and art history, world studies, math, spelling, etc.

 Facilities and resources

 Our clean, bright, spacious, airy and organized facility is located conveniently near the intersection of SR 520/Avondale Road and Union Hill Road in Redmond.
 The building and classrooms have been designed specifically to optimize the Montessori environment and all furnishings within each classroom are scaled appropriately for the students within them.
 Classrooms are augmented by a fully fenced courtyard.

 Two separate fully fenced play areas offer ample opportunity for children to run, jump and play outdoors.
 Our small playground includes a climbing structure, covered area and paved area with a basketball hoop and balls, and other outdoor toys.
 Our large playfield provides plenty of space to run free, kick balls and/or play organized games.
 We also have a large covered sandbox, two large playhouses, climbing and balancing structures and a slide to encourage children to run and play and use their imaginations during recess times.
 Tricycles, scooters, jump ropes, hula-hoops and other equipment are available for children to use within our fenced blacktop area.

 Our reading specialist and school counselor work with individual students or in small groups to help each child to attain the skills they need.